SirMcSmart/GITHUBCommitAnalyzer/README.md

   "username": "SirMcSmart",
   "repoName": "TestAPIOne"
 }

+or

 {
   "username": "SirMcSmart",
   "repoName": "TestAPITwo"
 }

-Please note that the output will be in a CSV file ..\GITHUBCommitAnalyzer\GITHUBCommitAnalyzer\GITHUBCommitAnalyzer\wwwroot\FILE_UPLOAD_FOLDER
+Please note that the output will be in a CSV file and can be found in the selected local path for the project.
+..\GITHUBCommitAnalyzer\GITHUBCommitAnalyzer\GITHUBCommitAnalyzer\wwwroot\FILE_UPLOAD_FOLDER

 <======================================================================================>